Children need to move, but also to relax. Calming activities for 2-year-olds and up.

 A child can learn how to relax starting at two years old.
 Relaxation allows them to enhance their attention span, quality of learning, and well-being.
 Relaxation can also improve their sense of security, balance their mood, and help with falling asleep.

 Two to three minutes of relaxation each day can provide lasting benefits.
-Choose three or four games from these stretching and self-massage games.
-Subsequently, finish with breathing games, because they are the most effective for stress relief.
-Feel free to adapt the games or add to them, if necessary.
+Choose three or four exercises from the following list of stretching and self-massage games.
+Then, finish with breathing games, because they are the most effective for stress relief.
+Feel free to add or modify games as needed.

 Games to help children relax